skateboard/bestbuy-encryption/README.md

 # Bestbuy Encryption
-a small library to help with bestbuy encryption for login
+a small library to help with bestbuy encryption